AxelBilla/PetitPas-Homework/README.md

 ## INFO

-Node/Express.js API ("back") setup on my own server at the port 999 React Web App ("front") setup on my own server at the port 3000 (default)
+Node/Express.js API ("back") setup on my own server at the port 999.<br>
+React Web App ("front") setup on my own server at the port 3000 (default).
 <BR>

 Wasn't asked to handle sign ups, so I only did logins.